|Course Number||Course Title||CL||LAB||CR|

 + A $100 fee will be assessed for all students taking PLGL 104C.
-This fee will cover costs associated with ABA dues, Lexis/Nexis, Franklin Pierce Law Center Library, Supreme Court Library and PLS Associate Membership.
+This fee will cover costs associated with ABA dues, Lexis/Nexis, and UNH School of Law LIbrary.

 CL - Number of lecture/classroom hours per week for the course

 This certificate program is approved by the American Bar Association and is designed to prepare students to perform effectively in today's legal and business communities.
 The program trains men and women for professional status as lawyer's assistants in corporations, banks, insurance companies, government agencies and law firms.
 The program provides students with a broad-based academic curriculum which emphasizes the skills, substantive knowledge and ethics a paralegal needs to assist lawyers effectively.